-Your Wisconsin motorcycle lawyer will need to see many of the same documents that the insurance company will request.
+Your Wisconsin motorcycle accident lawyer will need to see many of the same documents that the insurance company will request.
 In fact, it is a good idea to let your Green Bay motorcycle accident lawyer look through the documents before you give them to the adjustor, so he can make sure that they are in good order and that they support your Wisconsin motorcycle accident claim.

 You will need to bring: